Skip to main content

 • Driver License

-Eligible homeowners living in cooperative buildings may enroll in the program.
-If you are an eligible low-income resident, you must complete a special “COOP APPLICATION” and follow a process that involves sharing your enrollment status with your building’s property management.
+Eligible homeowners who live in co-ops may enroll in the program.
+If you are an eligible low-income resident, you must complete a special “co-op application.”
+Your enrollment status will need to be shared with your building’s property management.

 Top